Josseyo/Salon/README.md

 #### 14. View Order Confirmation
 - **Test Case 1**: Verify order confirmation displays correct order details.
 - **Test Case 2**: Verify order confirmation is sent via email.
-- **Test Case 3**: Verify order is listed in My Account and that it can be clicked to come to the Event's detail view.
+- **Test Case 3**: Verify order is listed in My Account and that it can be clicked to come to the Event's order detail view.
 - **Test Case 4**: Check for a unique order ID in the confirmation.

 #### 15. Notifications
-- **Test Case 1**: Verify toast message appears on successful actions (e.g., ticket purchase).
+- **Test Case 1**: Verify toast messages appears on successful actions (e.g., ticket purchase).
 - **Test Case 2**: Verify the content of the toast message is correct.
 - **Test Case 3**: Verify notifications appear for relevant alerts (e.g., incorrect or missing input for required form fields).

 #### 16. Manage Events
-- **Test Case 1**: Verify user can create a new event.
+- **Test Case 1**: Verify that user, logged in as admin, can create a new event.
-- **Test Case 2**: Check for the ability to edit existing events.
+- **Test Case 2**: Verify that user, logged in as admin, have the ability to edit existing events.
 - **Test Case 3**: Verify deletion of events works as intended.

 #### 17. Logout